AI-Generated Study Guide

 This approach is particularly valuable for MeritStory's complex financial and healthcare projects where business rules clarity is essential.

-RESTful API Design & Implementation 6 Questions
+4. RESTful API Design & Implementation

 Critical for building modern web applications and integrating services, a key requirement in the job description.

-1. How do you handle API versioning, and what are the pros and cons of different approaches?
+Q1: How do you handle API versioning, and what are the pros and cons of different approaches?

 I implement API versioning using three main approaches, depending on project requirements: